 As you may know, FAU formalized its Writing Across Curriculum program in spring 2007.
 At that time, the Faculty Senate approved a policy that beginning spring 2008, all faculty (including adjuncts and instructors) who teach WAC designated courses “may do so without training, but only for a single semester.”
 Those faculty members must participate in a WAC seminar before teaching another WAC course.

-In Spring 2015, the WAC training seminars will take place on the following dates (video conferencing available for session I only):
+This semester's WAC training seminars will take place on the following dates (video conferencing available):

 BOTH Tuesday, January 17th and Thursday, January 26th

 from 9:30 a.m. – 12:00 p.m. in GS 214 B